matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 The worst kind of incidental complexity is the kind that is disguised as simplicity.
 "Look how easy this is!
 There are no semicolons."
 I do not want to beat up on no semicolons.
-It is just an easy way to say, "Look at some superficial aspect of language I am using, this seems easy, this seems familiar".
+It is just an easy way to say, "Look at some superficial aspect of the language I am using, this seems easy, this seems familiar".
 But is there incidental complexity hiding underneath it?